sushantmahajan85/parchitaMint-backend/README.md

 # Parchita NFT Minting Server

-A Bun server for minting NFTs on the Solana blockchain using Crossmint's API.
+A Bun server for minting NFTs on the Solana blockchain using EZMINT's API.

 ## Project Overview

-This project provides a simple API for minting NFTs from a predefined collection.
+This project provides a simple API server that interfaces with EZMINT's API for NFT operations.
 It uses:

 - [Bun](https://bun.sh) as the JavaScript/TypeScript runtime
-- [Crossmint API](https://docs.crossmint.com/) for minting NFTs on Solana
+- [EZMINT API](https://ezmint.xyz) as the underlying NFT service
 - TypeScript for type safety

 ## Features

 - RESTful API for minting NFTs
-- Predefined collection of NFTs with metadata
-- Solana blockchain integration via Crossmint
+- Solana blockchain integration via EZMINT

 ## Installation